 Ohio University’s Feb.
 1 arrests of the pro-“sanctuary campus” demonstrators dubbed the Baker 70 marked a dramatic change from past university responses to campus activism.
 Local media coverage of the incident also departed from past practice.
 The difference is that local reporting has changed for the better.

 Thanks to Conor Morris’s reporting for The Athens NEWS and his paper’s one-time collaboration with the New Political’s Austin Linfante, we know that Ohio University Police arrested a greater number of protesters Feb.
-1 than were arrested at any demonstration in Athens in over a quarter century, and more than at any Vietnam Era protest.
+1 than were arrested at any demonstration in Athens in over a quarter century, and only slightly more than at any protest of the Vietnam Era.
 As The Post reported, 77 students were arrested in 1972 after occupying ROTC headquarters in Lindley Hall.
-Thus the Baker 70 incident appears to be the university’s second largest mass arrest of student activists in its 213-year history.
+Thus the Baker 70 incident appears to be the second largest mass arrest of student activists on campus in OU’s 213-year history.

 Furthermore, as Morris reported in a Feb.
 1 online article, “The arrests for trespassing are a far cry from a student-led sit-in protest that occurred in the exact same part of Baker Center in 2014.
 No students were arrested, and they were allowed to stay past Baker Center’s closing time (midnight, at the time).”